Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Proposed Method

+where $\mathcal{L}(\bm\theta)$ is the training loss, $\Vert \bm\theta \Vert_0$ is an $L_0$ regularization term that penalizes the number of nonzero parameters (thus encouraging pruning), and $\lambda>0$ controls the pruning strength.
+To ensure structured pruning, we group the parameters of WavLM into $J$ disjoint groups (e.g., CNN kernels or MHA heads) and count parameters in $\Vert\bm\theta\Vert_0$ as nonzero when at least one parameter in their group is nonzero; thus, all parameters within a group are pruned or retained jointly.
+We therefore denote the prunable parameters as ${\bm\theta}=\{{\bm\theta}_j\}_{j=1}^J$, where ${\bm\theta}_j$ represents the number of parameters of $j$th group.

-While various options for the main training loss are possible (see comparisons in Section~\ref{subsub: pruning_alternatives}), we obtain the best performance using a distillation based loss inspired by \cite{peng2023dphubert}.
-Specifically, the fine-tuned WavLM serves as both the fixed teacher and the initialization for the student, where the student model has trainable and prunable parameters $\bm \theta$.
-Given the $t$-th frame, $i$-th Transformer layer outputs of the teacher $\bm h_{t}^{(i)}$ and student $\hat{\bm h}_t^{(i)}$, the distillation loss combines $L_1$ and cosine distances with equal weights, as in \cite{chang2022distilhubert, peng2023dphubert}:
+\paragraph*{Distillation loss} While various options for the training loss $\mathcal{L}(\bm\theta)$ are possible (see Sec.~\ref{subsub: pruning_alternatives}), we obtain the best performance using a distillation-based loss inspired by~\cite{peng2023dphubert}.
+Specifically, the fine-tuned WavLM serves as both the fixed teacher and the initialization for the student, whose parameters $\bm\theta$ are trainable and prunable.
+Given the $t$th frame outputs from the $i$th Transformer layer of the teacher $\bm h_t^{(i)}$ and student $\hat{\bm h}_t^{(i)}$, the distillation loss combines $L_1$ and cosine distances with equal weights~\cite{chang2022distilhubert, peng2023dphubert}: